ibexa/documentation-developer/docs/guide/bundles.md

 !!! tip

-    The following recipe is valid for any type of settings supported by Symfony framework.
+    The following procedure is valid for any type of settings supported by Symfony framework.

 If you are keeping some of your code in a bundle, dealing with core bundle semantic configuration can be tedious if you maintain it in the main `app/config/ezplatform.yml` configuration file.